Variable rate car loans

 If you're in the market to upgrade your car or even to buy your first vehicle, you might be wondering what the right type of loan is for you.
 A variable rate loan offers you a flexible way to finance your new vehicle purchase.
 There are a few different type of variable loans to consider, both for new and used vehicles, and for secured and unsecured loans.
 Read more in our guide below.

-However, your loan also comes with increased repayment flexibility when compared to fixed rate loan.
+However, as a result, your loan also comes with increased repayment flexibility when compared to fixed-rate loan.

 What are the different types of car loans with a variable rate?